MicBun/go-100-coverage-docker-crud/README.md

-# go-microservice-kubernetes
+# go-100-coverage-docker-crud
-This repository is for example for kubernetes implementation It is also included with docker and docker-compose
+This repository is for example for go with 100% test coverage, docker and docker-compose It is also included with docker and docker-compose
 It has 100% test coverage